lsymds/shareasecret/README.md

 # shareasecret

+> [!NOTE]
+> shareasecret is still under active development and shouldn't yet be considered to be in an alpha state, let alone anything more.

 Client-side encrypted, time limited, opening count restricted shareable links.
 Securely share secrets with others without the plaintext version of your secret ever leaving your device.